OpenLMIS/openlmis-ref-distro/docs/source/conventions/performance.rst

   reporting:
       - module: passfail
         criteria:
-          - p90 of Get10Users>500ms, stop as failed
+          - p90 of Get10Users>500ms, continue as failed

 Read the `Taurus Passfail doc`_ for more.